Women’s Health

 If fibroids are on stalks (pendiculated), they can twist, causing extreme pain.
 In some cases, the bleeding can be so severe that sufferers develop anaemia.

-In some cases the first indication that there may be fibroids is when there is trouble conceiving (infertility) or maintaining a pregnancy (miscarriage).
+In some cases, the first indication that there may be fibroids is when there is trouble conceiving (infertility) or maintaining a pregnancy (miscarriage).

 Many women will never know they have them, as they do not present any symptoms.
 The development of large fibroids can increase the size and change the shape of the womb, making it impossible for a fertilised egg to implant.
 Many women who have been treated for infertility may have perfectly normal cycles.
-They will not have even known that they were pregnant, because the fertilised egg would have been unable to attach itself to the lining of the uterus due to the presence of fibroids.
+They will not have even known that they were pregnant because the fertilised egg would have been unable to attach itself to the lining of the uterus due to the presence of fibroids.

-If fibroids press on other organs, such as the bladder or bowel, you may experience frequent urination, constipation or even backache.
+If fibroids press on other organs, such as the bladder or bowel, you may experience frequent urination, constipation or backache.

 Most women do experience some abdominal swelling, although it may be minor.
 In other women, the lower abdomen can look as though you are in the early stages of pregnancy.